 NCI Thesaurus OBO Edition

-NCI Thesaurus (NCIt) provides reference terminology that includes broad coverage of the cancer domain, including cancer related diseases, findings and abnormalities.
+The NCI Thesaurus (NCIt) OBO Edition project aims to increase integration of the NCIt with OBO Library ontologies.
+NCIt is a reference terminology that includes broad coverage of the cancer domain, including cancer related diseases, findings and abnormalities.
+NCIt OBO Edition releases should be considered experimental.

 The NCI Thesaurus is an ontology-like vocabulary that includes broad coverage of the cancer domain, including cancer related diseases, findings and abnormalities; anatomy; agents, drugs and chemicals; genes and gene products and so on.
 In certain areas, like cancer diseases and combination chemotherapies, it provides the most granular and consistent terminology available.
 It combines terminology from numerous cancer research related domains, and provides a way to integrate or link these kinds of information together through semantic relationships.